 Learn more about the USPSTF guidelines and recommendations for the screening of Alcohol Misuse.

 Influenza vaccine: For the general population, anyone with a medical condition, including those immunocompromised such as patients with multiple myeloma, should receive an annual influenza vaccination.
-The trivalent inactivated influenza vaccine given via intramuscular (IM) injection is the recommended vaccine for immunocompromised patients.
+The inactivated influenza vaccine given via intramuscular (IM) injection is the recommended vaccine for immunocompromised patients.
 The vaccination should be offered in early autumn, although high-risk patients can still be offered the vaccine after an outbreak is noted in the community.
-The CDC recommends chemoprophylaxis in individuals at high risk who are vaccinated after influenza activity has begun, those who provide care to high-risk populations, and those who have immune deficiencies (Woolfe, 2008).
+The CDC recommends chemoprophylaxis (administration of medicine to prevent disease) in individuals at high risk who are vaccinated after influenza activity has begun, those who provide care to high-risk populations, and those who have immune deficiencies (Woolfe, 2008).

 Pneumococcal vaccine: Immunocompromised patients with multiple myeloma are at risk for developing pneumococcal disease.
 Two forms of the vaccination exist: the pneumococcal polysaccharide vaccine and the pneumococcal conjugate vaccine.
 Those receiving the pneumococcal polysaccharide vaccine include patients age 65 or older (in Alaska, for patients living in certain high-risk areas where an increased rate of invasive disease is noted, it may be recommended for those age 50 or older) and immunocompromised patients age 2 or older.
 The vaccination can be administered either IM or subcutaneously and should be repeated in five years for those at greatest risk.
 Severe adverse events are rare with the vaccination.